dmulyalin/ttp/docs/source/Groups/Attributes.rst

         ]
     ]

-In above example in input there is not data to match by group ``domain``, this group default values were saved in results.
+In above example in input there is no data to match by group ``domain``, this group default values were saved in results.
 Same is for child group ``software`` - no data to match in input, hence default values appears in results, because match variable ``software`` is start RE.

 method
 ------------------------------------------------------------------------------